Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool generates an image guided by a reference image's style/subject via IP-Adapter plus a text prompt.
-It effectively distinguishes from sibling tools like generate_image and generate_with_controlnet by specifying the IP-Adapter mechanism.
+The description clearly states the tool generates an image guided by a reference image's style/subject via IP-Adapter, plus a text prompt.
+This distinguishes it from sibling tools like generate_image and generate_with_controlnet, which use different techniques.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.